cirosantilli/china-dictatorship/CONTRIBUTING.md

 -   generating lots of notifications for me that don't teach me anything new.

-    If I can unsubscribe from your notifications, you are free to comment away.
+    If I can unsubscribe from your notifications however, you are free to comment away.

 Punitive measures, from least serious to most serious:

 -   delete comment

--   ban user from a website
+-   block user on one website.
+This may have the unintended side effect of deleting previous useful comments the user made on the websites.

--   ban user from all multiple websites
+-   ban all known accounts of an user over multiple websites

 Constructive disagreement will never be interfered with.

-If you with to appeal a block, please contact maintainers through some channel other than GitHub, and your request will be reviewed.
+If you wish to appeal a punitive measure, please contact me through some unblockd method, and your request will be reviewed.